 - Assumptions associated with hypothesis testing

-How to Learn R Online
+How to Learn R for Free

 So far, we have discussed why you should learn R and what topics you should cover.
 But where can you go to actually learn these topics?

 That’s a great question!
 There is no right answer in terms of the “best resource” for learning R. The best resource for you will depend on your learning style.
 Ask yourself: Do you like reading guides, or do you prefer step-by-step tutorials?
-Do you like online courses, or prefer interactive walkthroughs?
+Do you like online courses or prefer interactive walkthroughs?

 Online R Courses